jensstigaard/audio-matrix-vmix-electron/README.md

 ### Audio controls
 Simply audio controls for audio busses A-G including volume control and mute/unmute.
 You can also use the button in the app bar to toggle show/hide of the audio controls in case you want the interface as simple as possible, and only with the audio matrix.

+## Additional featuers
+Do you have a good idea for an additional feature for this app?
+Post an Issue or write me an email @ <jens@stigaard.info>.

 ## Known issues
  - Inputs without audio channels will appear in the interface, but any action will be ignored, since the input has no audio (Found by Dave Edwards - Thanks for the tip - It is a problem with the vMix API itself, and it is reported to vMix)